akshay1209/todoist/README.md

 # Todoist App
-This a ToDo list app which keeps track of tasks hes to be done along with dates.
+- This a ToDo list app which keeps track of tasks has to be done along with dates.

 # FEATURES
 -  User can add Tasks that he/she want to do and can tag them with dates.